polyformproject/polyformproject.org/index.md

 You can download our first draft license language in [Word format here](/polyform-v1.0.0-pre.1.docx), [OpenDocument format here](/polyform-v1.0.0-pre.1.odt), and [PDF here](/polyform-v1.0.0-pre.1.pdf).
 You can also read the latest language and feed back [on GitHub](https://github.com/polyformproject/polyform-licenses).

 We welcome suggestions to improve the language of the license.
-In the near future, we will follow this release with additional choices (such as NX, or non-competing products), and will incorporate community suggestions.
+In the near future, we will follow this release with additional choices, and will incorporate community suggestions.

 Please send any suggestions for drafting improvements to [feedback@polyformproject.org](mailto:feedback@polyformproject.org).